Grasping an object, walking, driving, writing: all the voluntary movements required for these actions are controlled by the brain.

 - the motor cortex sends the command to the muscles to perform the gesture;

-- the basal ganglia and cerebellum modulate cortical area activity to regulate movement.
+- the basal ganglia and

 There are differences between physical activities in reproducible environments like running, and in more unstable environments like team sports, where the position and movements of each player need to be assimilated.

 The networks of neurons that allow the different regions of the brain to communicate are plastic (neuroplasticity).
-Learning and practising a physical activity, in other words particular motor sequences, leads to morphological and functional changes in the brain.
+Learning and practicing a physical activity, in other words particular motor sequences, leads to morphological and functional changes in the brain.

-Also known as basal nuclei, the basal ganglia is a system of interconnected grey matter nuclei located deep within the brain.
+Also known as basal nuclei, the basal ganglia is a system of interconnected gray matter nuclei located deep within the brain.
 These structures extract information from the cortex to be selected, reinforced, learned and automated.

 Motor skills at Paris Brain Institute